Machine learning tagged boosted dark photon: A signature of fermionic portal matter at the LHC: Collider analysis

 We have analyzed two different final states, namely, \begin{itemize} \item {\bf ED1ET1}: {\it exactly one} dark photon jet + {\it exactly one} top quark jet ($\gamma_d+ t$) and, \item {\bf AD2AT1}: {\it at least two} dark photon jets + {\it at least one} top quark jet ($\geq 2\gamma_d+\geq t$). \end{itemize}

 This categorization of final states have been done keeping in mind the event topology of the single and pair production of the top partner.
 The schematic diagram illustrating the topology of the final states is depicted in Fig.~\ref{fig:schematic_diag}.
 However, given the finite tagging efficiencies for both the top quark and the dark photon the two final states are populated by events coming from both single and pair production of top partner.
-For example, with $\sin\theta_L = 0.1$ the AD2AT1 final state receives contribution dominantly from the pair production of top partner process {(99.8\% to 60.4\% for $m_{_{T_p}}$ in the range $0.8$ TeV to $2.6$ TeV)} with the remaining contribution coming from single production of the top partner process\footnote{{To estimate the relative contribution of these two sub-processes, we have assumed 100\% branching ratio for both top partner-- decaying to a top and dark photon and dark photon-- decaying in hadronic mode}}.
+For example, with $\sin\theta_L = 0.1$ the AD2AT1 final state receives contribution dominantly from the pair production of top partner process {(99.8\% to 60.4\% for $m_{_{T_p}}$ in the range $0.8$ TeV to $2.6$ TeV)} with the remaining contribution coming from single production of the top partner process\footnote{{To estimate the relative contribution of these two {subprocesses}, we have assumed 100\% branching ratio for both top partner-decaying to a top and dark photon and dark photon-decaying in hadronic mode}}.
 In contrast, the ED1ET1 final state consists of a substantial admixture of both single {(21.8\% to 99.8\% for $m_{_{T_p}}$ in the range $0.8$ TeV to $2.6$ TeV)} and pair production of the top partner.

-{The relevant standard model backgrounds for both the final states are {$V(W/Z)+jets$,}~$t\bar{t}+jets,~t\bar{t}W,~VV+jets ~t\bar{t}Z,~ tW,~tj$ and QCD multi-jet processes, which give rise to one or more top quark jets and jets mis-tagged as dark photon.
-The QCD multi-jet process~\cite{Verma:2022nyd}, despite its overwhelming cross-section can be controlled not only because of the requirement of more or more mis-tagged dark-photon and a boosted top quark but also due to the fact that the {\it invariant mass} of the {\it mis-tagged} top-quark and dark photon jet system to peak at the mass of a heavy particle ( $\sim\mathcal{O}$(TeV) ).
-Hence, given the rich topology of the signal events, {namely, the presence of one or more boosted dark photon initiated jet(s) along with jets coming from highly boosted top quarks, we focus on SM processes containing either one or more top quark or the presence of an EW vector boson as our potential SM backgrounds. }
+{The relevant standard model backgrounds for both the final states are {$V(W/Z)+jets$,}~$t\bar{t}+jets,~t\bar{t}W,~VV+jets ~t\bar{t}Z,~ tW,~tj$ and QCD {multijet} processes, which give rise to one or more top quark jets and jets {mistagged} as dark photon.
+The QCD {multijet} process~\cite{Verma:2022nyd}, despite its overwhelming {cross section} can be controlled not only because of the requirement of one or more {mistagged} dark-photon and a boosted top quark but also due to the fact that the {\it invariant mass} of the {\it {mistagged}} top-quark and dark photon jet system to peak at the mass of a heavy particle ( $\sim\mathcal{O}$(TeV) ).
+Hence, given the rich topology of the signal events, {namely, the presence of one or more boosted dark photon initiated jet(s) along with jets coming from highly boosted top quarks, we focus on SM processes containing either one or more top quark or the presence of an EW vector boson as our potential SM backgrounds. } }